Seattle Murder Defense Attorney

 Understanding the Degrees of Murder in Washington

 Murder, undoubtedly the most infamous of all criminal charges, is simply one category under the umbrella term of homicide.
-Hale Law Enterprises understands that facing a murder charge can be a scary time in your life.
+Attorney Matthew Hale understands that facing a murder charge can be a scary time in your life.
 Our experieced attorneys are here to help.

 Why Hire Hale Law Enterprises?